Finding Freedom…at $1.25 an acre

 From Chicago, they would follow a narrow military trail, called the Green Bay Trail, primarily used for mail between the forts, for another three days until reaching Jambeau’s Trading Post in Skunk Grove – today, the east side of Franksville, Wisconsin on County Highway K. It was the only building for many miles in 1836 between Fort Dearborn and Racine.

-(A roadside marker is located along the fence near the entrance of the Franksville Park.)
+(A roadside marker describing Skunk Grove is located along the fence near the entrance of the Franksville Park.)
 There they would ask about where they would find possible water power, enjoy some hospitality from Mrs. Jambeau’s kitchen, and stock up on provisions.
 Jambeau’s Trading Post was the closest establishment to Waterford for necessary items.
+They were told to follow the Indian trail they were already on – about a day’s ride west.

 Based on a horse and rider covering an average of 20 miles on a good day – and good trail conditions – along with stops for rest and inquiry, it is estimated that it took about two weeks to travel the 175 miles from LaPorte to Racine.
 From Racine, it would take another two days following an Indian trail, which would be a modern-day 25-mile journey on County Highway K to arrive at the banks of the Pishtaka River, aka.
 Fox River.
 Also, as mentioned in the following letter, Chapman and Barnes got lost along the way – not hard to do when traveling through a primitive forested countryside with few landmarks.